Short-Term vs. Long-Term Business Loans: How to Decide

-In this post, we’ll review how business owners can decide between these two funding options, and explain why applying for a long term loan or short term loan could affect your business differently.
+In this post, we’ll review long and short term business loan definitions so that you understand the difference between these two additional working capital options.
+Then, we’ll explain why applying for a long term loan or short term loan could affect your business differently.

 The Difference Between Short and Long-Term Business Loans

 It’s easiest to understand the differences between these loans when you look at them from a business lender’s perspective.

 When providing any loan, the lender wants to make a return large enough to compensate them for their risk.
 The lender’s return will come in the form of fees and payments.

 The risk lenders take is called default risk, which is the risk of the borrower being unable to make their monthly payments.
 For obvious reasons, lenders avoid making loan offerings to businesses that can’t afford the payment terms.

 With all else equal, most types of long-term loans are riskier than short-term loans for lenders.
 This is because even established businesses could fall on hard times during their repayment period.

 For instance, many successful businesses have faced financial difficulties due to the COVID-19 pandemic.
 In other cases, a business owner might find that their industry is seeing a decrease in demand, causing their sales to dip.

 Whatever the case, the longer the lender has their money tied up in your account, the riskier it is for them.